Libraries are supposed to be quiet places, but when there's a dog on site for kids to read to, you'd expect a little noise.

 But things just weren't very fun for Sting.

-After Muellner posted the photos, things perked up a good bit for Sting.
+After Muellner posted the photos, things perked up for Sting.
 The photos went viral and suddenly people all over the country — all over the world — were calling the library to ask if they could read to Sting over the phone.
 Others wanted to Skype in from places like New Zealand and Argentina.
 Others just wanted to make sure Sting was OK.

 "It's been insane," Muellner told the Dodo.
 "I guess these days nothing surprises me with the internet.
 But the amount, and with responses worldwide, is a bit astounding."